 You may want to ask your healthcare provider about the amount of radiation used during the test.
 Also ask about the risks as they apply to you.

 Consider writing down all X-rays you get, including past scans and X-rays for other health reasons.
-Show this list to your healthcare provider.
+Show this list to your provider.
 The risks of radiation exposure may be tied to the number of X-rays you have and the X-ray treatments you have over time.

 You may have other risks depending on your specific health condition.
-Talk with your healthcare provider about any concerns you have before the procedure.
+Talk with your provider about any concerns you have before the procedure.

 How do I get ready for a chest X-ray?